-For nearly 100 years, Sanofi Pasteur and its preceding companies have provided a vaccine for this disease.
+For nearly 100 years, Sanofi and our preceding companies have provided a vaccine for this disease.
 The WHO estimates that in 2015, approximately 34,000 newborns died from neonatal tetanus 1.
 In the absence of treatment, the outcome is almost always fatal, particularly in the very young or the elderly, and even after appropriate treatment, tetanus-related mortality remains high.

 - WHO.
 Tetanus vaccine, WHO position paper.
 Weekly Epidemiological Record.10 February 2017, No.6, 92, 53-76.